 In many cases, a bokeh can make the main subject of a photograph stand out and catch the viewer’s eyes and this is especially true for portraits.
 In order to create this effect, you need to use a wide aperture and a shallow depth of field.
 Try to choose an aperture such as f/2.8 or f/4 if possible.
 Choosing the right background can produce incredibly interesting bokeh.
 Raindrops, flowers, streetlights, and branches of tres are some great bokeh options you can look at.

 If your aperture is f/2.8 or wider, the background will be completely blurred and almost indistinguishable, at f/4 you’ll have a blurred background but the viewer will be able to recognize what’s there.
 In this case, there is no exact rule, it’s up to you and the type of story you want to tell with your image.

 4. Avoid Direct Sunlight

 In addition to creating directional shadows and unpredictable white balance, direct sunlight is also harsh and forces your subjects to close their eyes of struggle to keep them open.

 You should try to shoot in the shade, where ungracious shadows from sunlight are replaced by softer ones occurring due to the features of the face.

 Make sure you properly adjust the white balance and exposure on your camera, when taking outdoor portrait photographs in the shade!

 5. Shoot During the Golden Hour

-If you plan your shoot in the Golden Hour, it is guaranteed that you will obtain visually pleasing and delicate photographs.
+During the golden hour, you can have a completely different light depending on the weather conditions.
+If you plan your shoot in the golden hour, it is guaranteed that you will obtain beautiful and delicate photographs.

 With some practice and fine tuning, soon you will become an expert at taking perfect shots.